 - Feeding Problems – The failure to feed sufficiently among breastfeeding or bottle-feeding children could be due to snoring or even sleep apnea.
-It is recommended that you consult a specialist for an accurate diagnosis as feeding issues could also indicate a number of other problems.
+It is recommended that you consult a specialist for an accurate diagnosis, as feeding issues could also indicate a number of other problems.

-- Delay or Failure in Development – One of the most common indicators of snoring is the delay or failure for a baby to hit their developmental milestones.
+- Delay or Failure in Development – One of the most common indicators of snoring is the delay or failure for a baby to hit his developmental milestones.
 This is because the quantity and quality of sleep plays an extremely important role in the development of the child in both a physical and mental sense.
 The delay in meeting these milestones due to snoring could also be a symptom of a larger underlying problem – sleep apnea.

 - Weight Gain – A symptom of snoring in young children, irregular weight gain could possibly be the most harmful sign.
-If your child puts on too much weight too fast or struggles to gain any weight, they may be caused due to unhealthy snoring and sleep apnea.
+If your child puts on too much weight too fast or struggles to gain any weight, it may be caused due to unhealthy snoring and sleep apnea.

-Note: The symptoms of snoring and sleep apnea in young children can vary on a case by case basis, to better understand if your child is suffering from either of these, and to get an accurate diagnosis done for your child, please visit your doctor and if recommended, have a sleep study done.
+Note: The symptoms of snoring and sleep apnea in young children can vary on a case by case basis.
+To better understand if your child is suffering from either of these, and to get an accurate diagnosis done for your child, please visit your doctor and if recommended, have a sleep study done.